The TARGET trial

 - prolonged sitting interrupted with regular short bouts of simple resistance activities.

-Findings from this trial will help to identify new options for the lifestyle management of T1D, which can be examined in more depth in subsequent studies.
+Professor Dunstan said findings from this trial would help to identify new options for the lifestyle management of T1D, which can be examined in more depth in subsequent studies.